 CE/Ae/AM 108 ab.
 Computational Mechanics.
 9 units (3-0-6).
 For course description, see Civil Engineering.

 AM 125 abc.
 Engineering Mathematical Principles.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: ACM 95/100 abc.
 Topics include linear spaces, operators and matrices, integral equations, variational principles, ordinary and partial differential equations, stability, perturbation theory, stochastic system analysis and Bayesian updating.
 Applications to problems in engineering and science are stressed.
-Instructor: Beck.
+Instructors: Beck, Bruno.

 AM/ACM 127.
 Calculus of Variations.
 9 units (3-0-6); third Term.
 Prerequisites: ACM 95/100.
 First and second variations; Euler-Lagrange equation; Hamiltonian formalism; action principle; Hamilton-Jacobi theory; stability; local and global minima; direct methods and relaxation; isoperimetric inequality; asymptotic methods and gamma convergence; selected applications to mechanics, materials science, control theory and numerical methods.
-Instructor: Bhattacharya.
+Not offered 2013-2014.

 AM/CE/ME 150 abc.
 Graduate Engineering Seminar.
 1 unit; each term; first, second and third terms.
-Students are required to attend a graduate seminar, in any division, each week of each term.
+Students attend a graduate seminar each week of each term and submit a report about the attended seminars.
+At least four of the attended seminars each term should be from the Mechanical and Civil Engineering seminar series.
 Students not registered for the M.S. and Ph.D. degrees must receive the instructor’s permission.
 Graded pass/fail.
 Instructor: Staff.

 AM 200.
 Special Problems in Advanced Mechanics.
 Hours and units by arrangement.
 By arrangement with members of the staff, properly qualified graduate students are directed in independent studies in mechanics.